justdave/bugzilla-schema/updating.rst

   full Bugzilla release, do a vanilla install on your MySQL, start up Python, and run ``pickle_schema.pickle_schema(version, db_name)``.
 For instance::

   >>> import pickle_schema
   >>> pickle_schema.pickle_schema('3.8.12','bugs')
   >>>

   For this to work you will have to have MySQLdb (the Python MySQL interface library).
+You can install it with ``pip install mysqlclient``.
 It will create a new pickle file in the pickles/ directory.
 You should add that file to Git.
 Note that you don't need access to MySQL on the web server.
 You only need the pickle files.

 - Then add the release to the main release tables in schema_remarks.py (``version_order``, ``version_schema_map``, ``version_remark``, and